 The process of buying crypto is fairly straightforward, allowing users to select crypto, choose an amount to purchase and place an order.
 There are no advanced order types (limit, stop-loss), and the exchange is made for beginners and passive crypto investors

 Juno has partnered with Synapse for secure storage of digital assets, with a majority of assets in offline cold storage with insurances in place (owned by Synapse).
 Users can take custody of their crypto, with the ability to withdraw cryptocurrency to an external digital wallet.
 There are no fees charged by Juno for external transfers, though there will be crypto network fees with withdrawing funds.
-Juno does support Layer-2 solutions, such as Arbitrum and Optimism to help save on withdrawal fees.
+Juno does support Layer-2 solutions, such as using Arbitrum and Optimism bridges to help save on withdrawal fees.

 There are trading limits on the platform for crypto transactions: